1. Home

 • Fire

-Water damage to your possessions, for example if water leaks through the ceiling onto your TV.
+Water damage to your possessions, for example if a burst pipe leaks water onto your TV

-Flood damage, although you won't be covered for any damage to the building itself or anything that belongs to the landlord, such as carpets.
+Flood damage, although you aren't covered for any damage to the building itself or anything that belongs to the landlord, such as carpets

 How much tenants insurance do I need?

-If you’re taking out tenants insurance, you need to make sure you have enough cover in place to insure all your possessions.
+If you’re looking to get cover, make sure the policy you choose offers enough cover to insure all your possessions.

-If you're a tenant in a shared property, you also have the option of getting contents insurance for one room.
-Rather than paying to cover the whole property, you just cover any belongings in your room.
+If you're a tenant in a shared property, or a lodger, you have the option of getting contents insurance for one room.
+Rather than paying to cover the whole property, you could just cover any belongings in your room.
+But any of your belongings or any shared belongings in communal areas usually aren't covered.

 Compare cheap contents insurance for renters